aclysma/minimum/docs/tutorial/tutorial003_save_and_load_prefabs.md

 # Saving and Loading Prefabs

+*Compiling code for this demo is located in [/examples/tutorial/examples](../../examples/tutorial/examples)*

 Starting from tutorial 2, we have set up components and a component registry.
 We will also use the same legion world.

 First lets convert that world to a prefab